cirosantilli/linux-cheat/file-permissions.md

 ###Application

-You want many users to colaborate under a single dir.
+You want many users to collaborate under a single dir.

 You:

 - create a group for collaboration
 - create the dir with sticky bit
 - add every user to the group
-- make everyone give rwx on files they create
+- make everyone give `rwx` on files they create

 This way, only the group can work under the dir, and they all can access each other's files

 #Files

-##suid and sgid
+##SUID and SGID

 Does not work properly on scripts: you *must* have an executable: